-Here are some of the most common child safety seat installation mistakes, according to seatcheck.org:
+Here are some of the most common child safety seat installation mistakes, according to the National Highway Traffic Safety Administration:

-Parents learn something new every day.
-Before becoming a father, I was unaware that car seats were like helmets.
-They are designed to withstand one impact.
-That’s it.
+Car seats are like helmets: They are designed to withstand one impact.
 If you are involved in a small fender bender with zero damage, your insurance company will require you to purchase a new child car seat.
-This is the danger of purchasing used car seats.
+This rule is the danger of purchasing used car seats.
 There is little chance in knowing the history of that car seat.

-In summary, if you have kids in car seats, take the time to get your car seat inspected.
-Visit www.seatcheck.org to find an inspection location near you.
+If you have kids in car seats, take the time to get your car seat inspected.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.